sourcegraph/about/handbook/communication/company_meeting.md

 1. Product and development updates
 1. Other announcements
     - Also share these announcements in #general.
-1. IQ&A (internal questions and answers)
+1. Q&A (questions and answers about anything company-wide)